radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 To add a custom message:

-1. Log into the Classic Control Panel as a member of the Directory Administrators role.
+1. Log into the Control Panel as a member of the Directory Administrators role.

-2. Navigate to Settings > Administration > Internal Banner Configuration section.
+2. Navigate to Settings > Admin > Internal Banner Configuration section.

 3. Enter the message to appear in the banner in the Banner Text field.